nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list_reminder` followed by `delete_reminder 2` deletes the 2nd reminder in the address book.

+## Features related to Timetable
 ### Showing timetable : `timetable`

-Shows timetable of jobs, with the week shown being current week.
+Shows timetable of jobs, with the week shown being current week (LocalDate.now()).

 Format: `timetable`

-### Showing timetable of specific date: `timetable_date`
+### Showing timetable of week containing specific date: `timetable_date`

 Shows timetable of specific week containing a specific date

 Format: `timetable_date date/YYYY-mm-DD`

-* Shows timetable of the week containing the given date
+* Shows timetable of the week containing the given date.
+* This is the one and only command that Timetable Window can parse/proceed/understand.

 Examples:
-* `timetable` followed by `2023-03-16` shows timetable of jobs in week from 13th - 19th March 2023.
+* `timetable_date date/2023-03-16` shows timetable of jobs in week from 13th - 19th March 2023.

+## Showing list of completed jobs
+Shows list of completed jobs, sorted in increasing date and decreasing earning order.

+Format: `timetable_completed`

+## Showing list of unscheduled jobs
+Shows list of unscheduled jobs (i.e. jobs with invalid delivery dates and/or slots).
+Jobs are sorted in increasing date and decreasing earning order.

+Format: `timetable_unscheduled`

+## Other features
 ### Clearing all entries : `clear`

 Clears all entries from the address book.